Musical Theatre Institute for Teens

 About The Musical Theatre Institute for Teens

 The Musical Theatre Institute for Teens is an intensive four-week training program in which participants rehearse and perform a full musical production under the guidance of the area’s most esteemed directors.
 The idea behind the institute is to enable young artists to explore challenging, socially relevant material from the contemporary musical theatre world as they receive the intensive voice, movement and acting training essential for professional-level performance.
-Past productions, including performances of Big Fish, Urinetown, Newsies, Jesus Christ Superstar, Parade, and Rent, have played to critical raves and sold-out houses.
+Past productions, including performances of The Prom, Urinetown, Newsies, Jesus Christ Superstar, Parade, and Rent, have played to critical raves and sold-out houses.

 The Musical Theatre Institute is designed to challenge young performers—both artistically and personally—while providing a supportive, caring environment in which to develop.
 Roles are open to experienced performers as well as those looking to build musical theatre skills.
 While the emphasis is on performance, students will also receive training in a wide variety of musical theatre disciplines during the rehearsal process, including: vocal production, acting a song, proper breathing technique, movement, building a character, ensemble acting, and more.